RamezIssac/django-erp-framework/docs/source/topics/widgets.rst

                 </div>

-The ``data-report-widget`` attribute is used by the javascript to find the widget and render the report.
+The ``data-report-widget`` attribute is used by the javascript to find the widget and render the report. you can add [data-no-auto-load] to the widget to prevent the widget from loading automatically.

 The ``data-report-url`` attribute is the url that will be used to fetch the data.
 The ``data-extra-params`` attribute is used to pass extra parameters to the report.
 The ``data-success-callback`` attribute is used to pass a javascript function that will be called after the report data is retrieved.
 The ``data-fail-callback`` attribute is used to pass a javascript function